White Sauce and Bechamel Recipe For One

 I have one cookbook -- allegedly aimed at college kids who will be cooking for themselves for the first time (though it still is full of 6-serving recipes) -- that gives a recipe for what it calls "Béchamel Sauce" and proceeds to give a recipe for what I'd call White Sauce.
 As I was taught, White Sauce is a rather bland roux-and-milk concoction (my great-grandfather, who hated the stuff, referred to it as "bill-stickers paste") whereas Béchamel is made from that same basis but is more heavily seasoned.

 White Sauce is nevertheless important to know, because Béchamel sauce (recipe) is not the only thing you can make out of it.
-One of my favorite cookbooks, the long out of print Cooking For One, gives this recipe for making about 1 cup of White Sauce:
+One of my favorite cookbooks, the long out of print Cooking For One, gives this recipe:

 1 tbs margarine or butter